wmodes/3dmapping/README.md

 # 3dmapping
- 3D Mapping Experiments

-Experiments using eegeo and leaflet.
+ 3D Mapping experiments using eegeo and leaflet.

 ## References